 Human beings are mammals, and we share the same hormones as cows.
 Therefore, the effect of these growth hormones on the human body is not a good one.

-Consuming food with high levels of estrogen can upset your hormonal balance and increase the production of DHT (an active form of testosterone).
+Estrogen rich foods can upset your hormonal balance and increase the production of DHT (an active form of testosterone).
 As a result, this can lead to several health issues, including an enlarged prostate.

 Here are 6 ways that dairy ruins your health.

 When it comes to cholesterol, there are two types, High-density-lipoprotein (HDL) and Low-density-lipoprotein (LDL).